-Gavan joined the American Studies team as a Lecturer in January 2016, having previously taught on a number of American history and literature modules on the Programme.
-Gavan recieved his B.A. in English and M.A. in American Literature at University College Dublin, before joining the American Studies Department at the University of Nottingham as a PhD candidate.
-His research fopcusses on literature, race and the US South, especially the literatures of racial segregation.
+I recieved my B.A. in English and M.A. in American Literature at University College Dublin, before joining the American Studies Department at the University of Nottingham as a PhD candidate.
+I am a Senior Fellow of Advance:HE (formerly the HEA).

 Teaching and subject expertise

-Gavan is an active member of the British Association for American Studies (BAAS), the Irish Association for American Studies (IAAS), and the Society for the Study of Southern Literature (SSSL).
+I am an active member of the British Association for American Studies, the Irish Association for American Studies, the Carson McCullers Society, and the Society for the Study of Southern Literature.

 Publications and research outputs

-Dr Lennon is currently completing the manuscript for his first monograph, provisionally titled Living Jim Crow: The Segregated Town in Mid-Century Southern Fiction.
-The first book-length study of its kind to explore the significance of a ubiquitous - but largely invisible - setting in fiction of the US South, the monograph uncovers the aesthetic devices black and white authors deployed to interrogate and critique the ideology and practice of racial segregation.
+My first monograph, Living Jim Crow: The Segregated Town in Mid-Century Southern Fiction, will be published by Edinburgh University Press in Summer 2020.
+It is the first book-length study of its kind to explore the significance of a ubiquitous - but largely invisible - setting in fiction of the US South.
+The monograph uncovers the aesthetic devices black and white authors deployed to interrogate and critique the ideology and practice of racial segregation.